Bingwu Earthquake Memorial Monument

 Bingwu Earthquake Memorial Monument Introduction

-The Trajectory of Post-Disaster Reconstruction – Taiwan frequently experiences earthquakes, and during the Japanese occupation, multiple significant earthquakes occurred.
-On March 17, 1906, at six o'clock in the morning, a major earthquake struck (the total shaking duration lasted over four minutes), with its epicenter located between Minxiong and Meishan.
-There were many casualties among people and livestock, and buildings were severely damaged.
-Continuous aftershocks led to the deaths of over 1,200 people, and most buildings in Chiayi City were destroyed by the earthquake.
-After the disaster, the authorities took the opportunity to plan a city rerouting scheme, which laid the foundation for modern Chiayi City.
-A stone tablet known as the "Earthquake Memorial" was erected to commemorate the event, potentially making it the first earthquake memorial in Taiwan, with text written by Zhuang Borong.
-After World War II, it was renamed the "Youth Recreation Center," and the Cultural Bureau restored it in March 2001.
-Site Construction: Erected: Meiji 39 (1906) Restored: March, 2001.
+The Trace of Post-Disaster Reconstruction - Taiwan frequently experiences earthquakes, and several significant tremors occurred during the Japanese colonial period.
+On March 17, 1906 (Meiji 39), a major earthquake struck at six o'clock in the morning, lasting over four minutes.
+The epicenter was located between Minxiong and Meishan, resulting in considerable loss of life and severe damage to buildings.
+Continuous aftershocks subsequently caused the deaths of more than 1,200 people, and most buildings in Chiayi City were destroyed by the earthquake.
+After the disaster, the authorities took the opportunity to plan the urban redevelopment, which laid the foundation for today's Chiayi City.
+A stone monument called the "Earthquake Memorial" was erected to commemorate the event, possibly the first earthquake memorial in Taiwan, authored by Zhuang Borong.
+After World War II, it was renamed the "Youth and Recreation Center," and in March 2001, the Cultural Bureau restored it.
+Construction Date: Erected in Meiji 39 (1906) Restoration: March 2001

 Recommended Hotel Bookings